oliverborner/bandsintown-gig-map/README.md

 ## How to import and use the component

-1.)
-Import the copmponent
+1. Import the component
 ```
   import GigMap from './components/BandsinTownGigMap.vue'
 ```

-2.)
-Use the component
+2. Use the component

 ```
 <GigMap